eead-csic-compbio/bioinformatics/docs/README.md

 A [Docker image](https://hub.docker.com/r/csicunam/bioinformatics_iamz)
 is available with most of the software used in the sessions, excluding R, which we expect to be installed elsewhere.
-After installing Docker, it can be run as follows, not that you might require sudo:
+After installing Docker, it can be run as follows, note that you might require **sudo**:

     docker pull csicunam/bioinformatics_iamz